onur/medius/content/articles/article-with-cover.md

 ### Post Images

-A post can have a `SubTitle`, a big cover `Image` and a `SmallImage` that is used in various places. `Image` is only used in article.html and it's cover of the page.
-For example this page has a cover `Image` defined in post meta data.
+A post can have a `SubTitle`, a big `Cover` image and a `Thumbnail` that is used in various places. `Cover` is only used in article.html and it's cover image of the page.
+For example this page has a cover `Cover` defined in post meta data.
 Example meta data used in this post:

 ```text